 This sweater is made using Mandala Sparkle cakes, but you could use any similar weighted yarn to make this adorable outfit for your fur baby.
-It's very difficult to try and buy sweaters for my little pup as she has a very awkward shape to her, and most sweaters we do find to fit her cost an arm and a leg to buy.
+It's very difficult to try and buy sweaters for my little pup as she has a very awkward shape to her, and most sweaters we do find that fit her cost an arm and a leg to buy.

 Supplies and Abbreviations

-- 3mm or 4mm crochet hook (depends on your tension)
+- 3 mm or 4 mm crochet hook (depends on your tension)

 - 1 ball of Mandala Sparkle yarn (or any other weight 3 yarn)

 - Darning needle (for seam and weaving in ends)

 - Ch: chain

 - sc: single crochet

 Use a 3 mm crochet hook or whatever size will fit your gauge.
 I used a very loose stitch while crocheting this with a smaller hook so that it would still drape nicely but would have tighter holes that her claws wouldn't snag in as easily while putting it on her.